Recap / Kim Possible S 1 E 17 The Twin Factor

 This episode provides examples of:

-- Affectionate Gesture to the Head: Bortle gives Jim one when the boys talk about building a silicon phase disruptor.
+- Affectionate Gesture to the Head: Bortle gives Jim one when the boys talk about building a silicon phase disruptor, since he doesn't take them seriously when they claim to have built a small portable version.

 - Annoying Younger Sibling: Jim and Tim, to Kim.
 They pull stunts like disconnecting a vital hose during a plane flight to find out what it did, nearly causing a crash.
 On the other hand, they ultimately save the day by shorting out the mind control chips.